Appointment of the Chief Executive Officer

 Our Communities

-The city of Nottingham is located in Nottinghamshire and in the East Midlands.
-With a population of around 335,000 residents, Nottingham is considered a fairly large city.
-It lies approximately 130 miles from London.
-The nearest airport is East Midlands Airport, around 12 miles away and offers both international and domestic flights.
+The city of Nottingham and Nottinghamshire are in the East Midlands.
+The Nottingham City Council area has a population of around 335,000.
+It lies approximately 130 miles from London and the nearest airport is East Midlands Airport, offering both international and domestic flights, around 12 miles away.

-Nottingham is commonly associated with the legend of Robin Hood, the heroic outlaw who traditionally took from the rich in order to give to the poor.
-However, Nottingham’s history offers much more.
-Dating from as far back as the 6th century, the city has seen many industries over the centuries such as wool, silks, malt, glass making, hosiery, bicycles, tobacco and lace!
-Today Nottingham’s focus is more on technology, digital, service sectors and life sciences.
+Nottingham is commonly associated with the legend of Robin Hood, the heroic outlaw who traditionally took from the rich to give to the poor.
+Nottingham’s history, however, offers much more.
+Dating from the 6th century, the city has seen many industries over the centuries, such as wool, silks, malt, glass making, hosiery, bicycles, tobacco and lace.
+Today, Nottingham’s focus is more on technology, digital, service sectors and life sciences.

-Nottingham is experiencing a huge regeneration programme costing billions of pounds and also aims to become the UK’s first carbon neutral city within the next six years.
-It is a very green city with many gardens and parks and recognised as already being one of the least car dependent cities in the UK.
-Nottingham has its own tram network which eases a substantial amount of traffic congestion.
+The city is experiencing huge regeneration, with billions of pounds being invested.
+It also aims to become the UK’s first carbon neutral city within the next six years.
+It is a very green city with many parks and, with its own tram network, is recognised as one of the least car-dependent cities in the UK.

 Our Board

-Our board includes our Chair, Chief Executive, Director of Nursing and Allied Health Professionals and Quality, other senior executive directors and our Non-Executive Directors.
-They provide the strategic leadership and decision making to ensure we are a great place to work and continue to provide the best possible care for the communities we serve.
+Our board includes our Chair, Chief Executive, Director of Nursing, Allied Health Professionals and Quality, other senior executive directors and our Non-Executive Directors.
+They provide the strategic leadership and decision-making to ensure we are a great place to work and continue to provide the best possible care for the communities we serve.

 Our Articles of Association can be viewed here.